Gulshan1357/nexus-game-engine/Nexus/src/Components/README.md

    - Stores position, scale, and rotation.

 2. **RigidBody Component**
-   - Stores information such as velocity, acceleration, mass, and `bUsePhysics`.
+   - Stores information such as velocity, acceleration, mass, and `isKinematic`.
-   - If `bUsePhysics` is `false`, acceleration is directly integrated to increment velocity.
-   - If `bUsePhysics` is `true`, forces are used to calculate acceleration.
+   - If `isKinematic` is `false`, then the external forces, torque and impulses will be responsible for the motion.
+   - If `isKinematic` is `true` (default), then the forces, collisions or joints won't affect the rigidbody.
+   -

 3. **Sprite Component**
    - Stores: